cjdbarlow/Part-One/depolarising_nmbs.md

 * Appears similar to a non-depolarising block
 * May be due to:
   * Presynaptic inhibition of ACh synthesis and release
-  * Desensitisation of the postjunctional receptor
+  * Desensitisation of the post-junctional receptor

 Key differences include: